-- The conversion of roof spaces involving their enlargement through the addition of large-scale roof extensions (rather than small-scale dormer windows) which create the appearance of an additional storey with an incongruous-looking flat roof - or a mansard roof form which may be equally inappropriate. - The construction of roof dormers (where these are acceptable in principle) which do not reflect the pattern of existing historic examples, and so fail to reinforce local identity. - The insertion of rooflights (where these may be acceptable on roof slopes that are not prominent) which are not of a conservation type specifically designed to suit historic buildings and areas. - The loss of chimney stacks which characterise historic roofscapes and often provide clues to a building's age, development and status. - The deteriorating condition of boundary walls and their repair using non-traditional techniques, alternative materials, unsuitable mortars and inappropriate methods of pointing (such as strap or snail pointing which actually hastens the erosion of the stone). - The loss of natural roofing slate and its partial or complete replacement with artificial substitutes such as concrete tiles and cement-based slates that have none of the variations in size, colour and texture that make natural slates so attractive and characterful, the addition of slate or tile hanging where none existed before.
-Similarly, the loss of cast-iron rainwater goods has a negative impact, particularly when replaced with square-section plastic gutters which lack strength and integrity and appear out of place in an historic setting. - The loss of lime based renders on buildings and their replacement with modern cement-based types. - The erection of satellite dishes in obtrusive positions, such as on prominent chimney stacks and elevations facing the public highway.

-- The erection of garages whose doors face directly onto the highway (especially with unsympathetic doors), and the construction of sheds and other outbuildings in prominent garden plots. - While disrepair and poor maintenance are not widespread problems, the 'run down' appearance of even minor buildings and spaces can have an adverse impact over a wide area, and in a general sense may have a discouraging influence on the carrying out of maintenance and improvement schemes nearby.
+- The construction of roof dormers (where these are acceptable in principle) which do not reflect the pattern of existing historic examples, and so fail to reinforce local identity. - The insertion of rooflights that are not of a conservation type specifically designed to suit historic buildings and areas which fit flush with the roof slope. - The loss of chimney stacks which characterise historic roofscapes and often provide clues to a building's age, development and status. - The deteriorating condition of boundary walls and their repair using non-traditional techniques, alternative materials, unsuitable mortars and inappropriate methods of pointing (such as strap or snail pointing which actually hastens the erosion of the stone). - The loss of natural roofing slate and its partial or complete replacement with artificial substitutes such as concrete tiles and cement-based slates that have none of the variations in size, colour and texture that make natural slates so attractive and characterful.
+Similarly, the loss of cast-iron rainwater goods has a negative impact, particularly when replaced with squaresection plastic gutters which lack strength and integrity and appear out of place in an historic setting. - The erection of garages whose doors face directly onto the highway, and the construction of sheds and other outbuildings in prominent garden plots (particularly those visible from the footpath alongside Dawlish Water). - While disrepair and poor maintenance are not widespread problems, the 'run down' appearance of certain buildings and spaces (such as the outbuilding adjacent to the museum and surgery, and a rear-garden area on the main approach down Teignmouth Hill) has an adverse impact on visual amenities, and in a general sense may have a discouraging influence on the carrying out of maintenance and improvement schemes nearby.
 Buildings that are vacant or have unoccupied upper floors are more likely to suffer deterioration through lack of proper maintenance and repair.
-Their re-use and occupation is essential to sustaining the economic vitality of the centre - which is critical to achieving conservation aims. - Demolition of simple but historic outbuildings built of traditional materials often in rear courtyards or alleys. - The loss of mature trees and gardens to development and hard surfacing.
+Their re-use and occupation is essential to sustaining the economic vitality of the centre - which is critical to achieving conservation aims.